nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ====== End
 ```

 Look!
 The original plaintext matches the processed text perfectly.
-That ws only a small example, now lets to a large file with complex characters in it to make sure out code is working as required.
+That ws only a small example, now lets do a large file with complex characters in it to make sure our code is working as required.

 ### A large complex file

-THe final test for the RSA block scheme that has been implemented is to accuratley encrypt and decrypt a complex file.
+The final test for the RSA block scheme that has been implemented is to accuratley encrypt and decrypt a complex file.
 Have look at the example file [here](https://github.com/nhoyle-unsw/learn-encryption-with-python/blob/main/plaintext_long_length.txt) in which you can see a very complex structure that would be ruined if anything went missing.
 It is also quite a lot longer than the previous example.
 Let's cross our fingers for this one.
 Again, here is the command for encrypting and decrypting the large text file:

 `encrypt_and_decrypt_file_contents -e 65537 -d 282558858218830016898995928393 -n 990376505031955291131092008489 -f plaintext_long_length.txt`